kshulgina/codetta/README.md

 Codetta is a Python program for cracking the genetic code of an organism from nucleotide sequence data.

-The analysis can be performed either
+The analysis consists of two main steps:

-- directly from an alignment summary file (easily downloaded from link) or
+1. Align the input nucleotide sequence to the entire Pfam database, generating an alignment summary file
-- from your own nucleotide sequence (more complicated and computationally intensive).
+2. Infer the genetic code from the alignment summary file.

-We provide the alignment summary files for over 50,000 bacterial and archaeal species analyzed in Shulgina & Eddy (2021) (one genome assembly analyzed per species).
-See our preprint for more detail: [link to preprint]
+Step 1 (Pfam alignment) is by far the more computationally intensive step of the analysis.
+We can provide the alignment summary files for any subset of the bacterial and archaeal genomes analyzed in Shulgina & Eddy (2021) upon request.

 ## Download and setup